 But there’s perfection in those imperfections, a bravery in leaving behind some mess.
 And that’s really the thing: when a show like this ends, the question often becomes what did it leave behind?
 In the case of BoJack, it won’t be hard to remember the punnery and wit, the beautiful art design, or Character Actress Margo Martindale.
 But hopefully, its lasting legacy is the way it changed how we approach the genre of animation, and how it challenged us to really, really look at ourselves—to see the ugliness within, as well as the beauty, and acknowledge them as two sides of the same coin. —Liz Shannon Miller

-Many people are confined to their homes with various family members right now, but Hulu’s new show Normal People is not one to watch with your mom.
+Many people have been confined to their homes with various family members for awhile now, but Hulu’s new show Normal People is not one to watch with your mom.
 Trust me on this.
 Normal People is a journey best taken alone in a dark room.
 The series, especially in the beginning, is uninhibitedly horny and would certainly make for an awkward group watch.
 If you’ve read the book, all this hot-and-bothered business probably sounds familiar (author Sally Rooney writes freely and without using conventional punctuation structures, bringing the reader even closer to the action).
 But it’s also a deeply felt story.